-166 Subsequent application for authorisation of activity
+161 Subsequent application for authorisation of activity

-- (1) If instructed to rectify or cease an unlawful land use or building activity, a person may make an application to the Municipality for any land development contemplated in Chapter 5, unless the person is instructed under section 162 to demolish the building work. - (2) The applicant must, on demand within 30 days after approval is granted, pay to the Municipality a contravention penalty in the amount determined by the Municipality within 30 days.
+- (1) If instructed to rectify or cease an unlawful land use or building activity, a person may make an application to the Municipality for any land development contemplated in Chapter 5, unless the person is instructed under section 162 to demolish the building work. - (2) The applicant must, on demand pay to the Municipality a contravention penalty in the amount determined by the Municipality within 30 days.

-167 Power of entry for enforcement purposes
+162 Power of entry for enforcement purposes